What is Limoncello?

 Limoncello is a strong, sweet, and very lemony dessert liqueur or digestif.
 It could be an acquired taste for many, but for me, it was love at first sip.
 I was even more pumped to find out just how easy it is to make your own homemade limoncello.

 This limoncello recipe all started in Positano, Italy.
 We ended up bringing home a few bottles of locally made Positano limoncello.
 The bottle included their own limoncello recipe, however, I did make a few tweaks after my initial trial run.

 I prefer limoncello a little on the stronger side—so I used less sugar than the original recipe.
 Other than that, it’s the perfect balance of flavor, strength, and consistency.

 How To Make Limoncello

 Using Everclear is so important because you will end up diluting the limoncello with sugar and water, bringing it back down to a more manageable proof.
-This allows it to remain strong like flavored vodka and also keeps it freezable.
-If you use vodka, your limoncello may be too watery and could freeze in the freezer.
+This allows it to remain strong like a naturally flavored spirit and also keeps it freezable.
+If you use vodka, your limoncello may be too diluted and may freeze in the freezer.

 How to Drink Limoncello

 Limoncello is usually sipped after dinner as a digestif in a very small glass or tall shot glass.
 It’s served in 1-2 ounce portions and is best served very cold.
 It also goes really well in a limoncello martini.